defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 * Text entry

 #### Avoid these or use with care
 When using these question types, ensure that there are as few columns as possible.
-Having a large number of columns (>5) will lead to horizontal scrolling and create accessibility problems.
+Having a large number of columns (more than 5) will lead to horizontal scrolling and create accessibility problems.

 * Slider
   * Sliders